dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *This change is needed because some extension types are subtypes of `Object?` and not subtypes of `Object`, and they need to have a well-defined depth.
-Note that the depth of an extension type can be determined by its actual type arguments because type parameters of the extension type may occur in its representation type.*
+Note that the depth of an extension type can be determined by its actual type arguments, if any, because type parameters of the extension type may occur in its representation type.
+In particular, the depth of an extension type is a property of the type itself, and it is not always possible to determine the depth from the associated extension type declaration.*

 ## Dynamic Semantics of Extension Types